-Their eyes catch and Annie's smile wanes a little.
-"Um played, only once with Abed.
+Annie's smile wanes a little.
+"Um, played, only once with Abed.
 It's actually Troy's bedroom now.
 I thought you knew."

 "Psssh.
 Nooooo," she squawks, and by the widening of her eyes, louder than even she expected.
-She shifts her purse higher on her shoulder.
+She shifts her purse higher on her shoulder, the way she often does as an excuse to occupy her hands.
 "Let's go inside."

 Jeff frowns at Annie's evasiveness but shakes it off with a shrug to follow her determined dash inside.
 As they hover by the doorway, the musky scent of old books warring with the freshness drifting in from outside, a petite woman with blonde hair looks up from sorting receipts and greets them with a very English-sounding, "Bonjour."